Echo Point lookout (Three Sisters)

 - Please note

-- Echo Point lookout is managed by Blue Mountains City Council and is located just outside Blue Mountains National Park.
+Echo Point lookout is managed by Blue Mountains City Council and is located on the boundary of Blue Mountains National Park.

 Part of the Greater Blue Mountains World Heritage Area, the Three Sisters is an iconic formation that you must see at least once in your lifetime.
 There are different versions of the Aboriginal story of the Three Sisters, but what you’re bound to agree with is how truly spectacular it is.